-New England Eye Commonwealth and New England Eye Roslindale are our two flagship comprehensive vision centers, owned and operated by the College.
+The New England College of Optometry (NECO) Center for Eye Care includes our two flagship comprehensive vision centers, owned and operated by the College.

 NECO Center for Eye Care Commonwealth is located on Commonwealth Ave, a mile from the main campus.
-New England Eye Commonwealth will soon house our Clinical Campus, comprised of three parts: a new flagship clinic and dispensary currently under construction, a clinical annex that will offer rehabilitative vision services and clinical research, and our state-of-the-art clinical training facility for students when our Clinical Campus is complete.
+The Commonwealth location will soon Clinical Campus, comprised of three parts: our new flagship clinic and dispensary, a clinical annex that will offer rehabilitative vision services and clinical research, and our state-of-the-art clinical training facility for students when our Clinical Campus is complete.

-New England Eye Roslindale is located on Washington Street in Roslindale, a neighborhood of Boston.
+NECO Center for Eye Care Roslindale is located on Washington Street in Roslindale, a neighborhood of Boston.
 These teaching facilities provides a complete range of eye care services including comprehensive exams, contact lens services, low vision care, pediatric care, vision therapy, and refractive surgery evaluations.
 Students gain clinical experience as part of their professional training.